joeytakeda/misc/table.md

 `@source` specifies the source from which some aspect of this element is drawn.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***   1–∞ occurrences of teidata.pointer separated by whitespace
+*  **Datatype**:  1–∞ occurrences of teidata.pointer separated by whitespace
-*  **Note***  The source attribute points to an external source.
+*  **Note**: The source attribute points to an external source.
 When used on elements describing schema components such as `schemaSpec` or `moduleRef` it identifies the source from which declarations for the components of the object being defined may be obtained.
 On other elements it provides a pointer to the bibliographical source from which a quotation or citation is drawn.
 In either case, the location may be provided using any form of URI, for example an absolute URI, a relative URI, or private scheme URI that is expanded to an absolute URI as documented in a  [prefixDef](#prefixDef) .
 If more than one location is specified, the default assumption is that the required source should be obtained by combining the resources indicated.